DAMP PROOFING BRISTOL

 With hundreds of surveys and treatments carried out, Biocraft’s qualified and experienced surveyors are on hand to carry out a comprehensive survey on your property today.
 Our damp surveys often start with external examinations to identify potential complications to guttering, water runoff and even damaged brickwork & roofing.
 All surveys come with a comprehensive report and outline all effective damp treatments you’ll find when searching for damp proofing Bristol.

 With various types of damp affecting homes throughout the United Kingdom, the type of damp proofing for your property will be dependent on the cause.
 The results of our damp proof survey will always determine the causes of damp along with the next steps necessary to cure the problem.
 Common issues that require damp proofing include rising damp, penetrating damp and wet rot.

 Damp proofing treatments will vary depending on the types of moisture ingress your homes are suffering from.
 We also provide a comprehensive timber preservation service that treats wood rot and woodworm.
 Below, you’ll find more about each of our damp proofing treatments and how we can help manage your damp problems.

-We often receiving enquiries from people whose homes that have been experiencing rising damp.
+We often receive enquiries from people whose homes that have been experiencing rising damp.
 Upon further inspection, the ‘rising damp’ is often damp walls that have been exposed to moisture ingress.
 Rising damp is a less common cause of damp within the home as it’s more prominent in older buildings that have had little or no damp proofing installed.
 If you think that your property is poorly damp proofed or requires comprehensive damp proofing, get in touch with one of our damp specialists today.

 Your home can become affected by rising damp if there are: